tc39/tg3/meetings/notes/backlog.md

 ## Action Items

-- ACTION (MM): reach out to Natalie Silvanovich for interest in participation
 - ACTION: do we move any issues from public `security` repo?
-- GH vulnerability disclosure reporting feature
-  - ACTION: CDA: better understanding of the GH reporting mechanism and details
-  - ACTION: need to understand what access GH has to vulnerability disclosure data
-- ACTION: CDA: look at new google meet settings to avoid host gatekeeping

 ## Agenda Items

-- incoming and outgoing vulnerability disclosure policy
-  - review notes from [2023-08-09](/meetings/notes/2023/2023-08-09.md) as that is where important feedback and unanswered questions appear
 - general policy on outside collaborators joining the meeting
-- should TG3 repo be public?
 - Strategies used and features/invariants relied upon to write secure programs today (Michael Ficarra)
 - Adopting something like the W3C Self-Review Questionnaire: Security and Privacy
   - IETF has a similar doc: <https://datatracker.ietf.org/doc/html/rfc3552>